How to use Google Trends to enhance your SEO strategy

 Still with me?

 Then let’s go even deeper to find out how to get the most out of Google Trends.
 Don’t worry.
 I’ll guide you through it step-by-step.
 With Google Trends, you can get valuable insights into your customers’ interests on a global scale and understand how to use these insights for both keyword research and content creation.
-You can use this tool in dozens of ways, but your central focus should be to read Google Trends data correctly.
-I’m positive that with the help of this tool you’ll find plenty of opportunities to support your SEO and marketing endeavors, regardless of the business you’re in.
+There are numerous ways to utilize Google Trends.
+One of the most straightforward ways to use Google Trends is to identify the top-performing keywords and incorporate them into your website for better SEO.
+By using a dedicated keyword tracking tool, you can easily monitor your SEO progress and make improvements accordingly.
+I’m positive that with the help of Google Trends, you’ll find plenty of opportunities to support your SEO and marketing endeavors, regardless of the business you’re in.

 How to use Google Trends’ Explore tool for keyword research